-The following table presents information about the Company's assets and liabilities that are measured at fair value on a recurring basis at March 31, 2021 and indicates the fair value hierarchy of the valuation inputs the Company utilized to determine such fair value.
+The following table presents information about the Company's assets and liabilities that are measured at fair value on a recurring basis at June 30, 2021 and indicates the fair value hierarchy of the valuation inputs the Company utilized to determine such fair value.

-Description Assets: March 31, 2021 Quoted Prices in Active Markets (Level 1) Significant Other Observable Inputs (Level 2) Significant Other Unobservable Inputs (Level 3) Cash and marketable securities held in Trust Account \$345,048,950 \$345,048,950 \$ - \$ - Liabilities: Warrant Liability - Public Warrants \$ 9,142,500 \$ 9,142,500 \$ - \$ - Warrant Liability - Private Placement Warrants \$ 4,982,000 \$ - \$ - \$ 4,982,000
+June 30, 2021 Quoted Prices in Active Markets (Level 1) Öt Obsei ficant her rvable outs rel 2) Ö Unob: In ificant ther servable puts svel 3) Assets: Money market fund \$345,057,366 \$345,057,366 \$ \$ Liabilities: Warrant Liability - Public Warrants \$ 13,977,675 \$ 13,977,675 \$ - \$ Warrant Liability - Private Placement Warrants \$ 7,626,941 \$ - \$ - \$ 7,6 26,941

-The Warrants were accounted for as liabilities in accordance with ASC 815-40 and are presented within warrant liabilities on our accompanying March 31, 2021 condensed balance sheet.
-The warrant liabilities are measured at fair value at inception and on a recurring basis, with changes in fair value presented within change in fair value of warrant liabilities in the condensed statement of operations.
+The warrants were accounted for as liabilities in accordance with ASC 815-40 and are presented within warrant liabilities on our accompanying condensed balance sheet as of June 30, 2021.
+The warrant liabilities were measured at fair value at inception and on a recurring basis, with changes in fair value presented within change in fair value of warrant liabilities in the condensed statement of operations.

-The Private Placement Warrants were initially valued using the Black Scholes Option Pricing Model, which is considered to be a Level 3 fair value measurement.
-The Black Scholes model's primary unobservable input utilized in determining the fair value of the Private Placement Warrants is the expected volatility of the common stock.
+The Private Placement Warrants were valued using the Black Scholes Option Pricing Model as of January 26, 2021 and the Binomial Lattice Model as of June 30, 2021, both of which are considered to be Level 3 fair value measurements.
+The primary unobservable input utilized in determining the fair value of the Private Placement Warrants is the expected volatility of the ordinary shares.
 The expected volatility as of the Initial Public Offering date was derived from observable public warrant pricing on comparable 'blank-check' companies without an identified target.
 The expected volatility as of subsequent valuation dates was implied from the Company's own public warrant pricing.

 The Binomial Lattice Model was used in estimating the fair value of the public warrants for periods where no observable traded price was available, using the same expected volatility as was used in measuring the fair value of the Private Placement Warrants.
-For periods subsequent to the detachment of the warrants from the Units, the close price of the public warrant price was used as the fair value as of each relevant date.
-The public warrants were classified as Level 3 at the initial measurement date due to the use of unobservable inputs.
-As of March 31, 2021, the public warrants valued at \$9,142,500 were transferred from Level 3 to Level 1 as the valuation was based on the close price of the public warrants.
+For periods subsequent to the detachment of the warrants from the Units, the close price of the Public Warrant price was used as the fair value as of each relevant date.
+The public warrants were classified as Level 3 at the initial measurement date due to the use of unobservable inputs and are classified as Level 1 as of June 30, 2021.